junxit/us-congress-bills-110/metadata.md

 - 2007-03-29 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(text: CR S4226)
 - 2007-03-29 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent. (consideration: CR S4225-4226)
 - 2007-03-29 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent.(consideration: CR S4225-4226)
+- 2007-03-30 — Message on Senate action sent to the House.
+- 2007-03-30 — Received in the House.
+- 2007-03-30 — Referred to the House Committee on Financial Services.